 Located steps away from Padang Padang beach is this beautiful and affordable gem.
 The price and locationmake it hard to beat – but you’ll need to book in advance!
 This one is almost always booked solid in high season.

 Omnia is one of Uluwatu’s newest day clubs – and in my opinion, its best.
 Built by the same Hakkasan group behind Vegas’s Omnia, this beautiful contemporary dayclub seems like it belongs more likely in Ibiza than in Bali, and I’ll take it.
 The gorgeous modern architecture overlooks some of the prettiest views in all of Uluwatu.
 It’s the first adults-only day club to hit the island, and features a swim up bar, a delicious restaurant, and VIP cabanas with their own glittering plunge pools.
 It’s the perfect place for a group of friends to spend the day.

 Omnia Bali has also started to feature world-famous DJ’s for parties on certain days.
-But if the idea of a rowdy Vegas-ey pool party puts you off – don’t worry – the vibe is less Las Vegas, and more Saint Tropez.
+But if the idea of a rowdy Vegas-ey pool party puts you off – just go on a weekday when the vibe is much more chill.

 Sundays Beach Club

 Sundays Beach Club is a part of the Ungasan but, even if you’re not a guest, you can buy a day pass to Sundays just for the day to swim, eat, relax, paddleboard and enjoy their gorgeous beach and water activities.
 Also, stick around for sunset and you can do a bonfire on the beach!

 Ulu Cliffhouse is a gorgeous multi-story beach club on Uluwatu’s Bukit coast.
 The views are stunning.
 The food is outrageously good (order the lamb skewers and the burger!!)… andddd they have frosé.
 What else could you ask for?

 Come for the sunset, stay for the after party.

 Oneeighty at the Edge